Chapter Twenty One IV

 Ketamine takes about ten minutes to get into the system, for the next hour, given a good dose, the mind loses touch with the body.
 There are hallucinations.
 At first, Janah plays the music and uses strobes to keep the environment surreal.

 After the effect wears off, the sensation is like a downer from anesthesia, he feels sloppy and disoriented.
 Janah uses the time to give Jerry something to cling to, her voice.
 She asks him questions about himself, nothing about Vanessa.
-His answers on the drug make no sense, except perhaps to him.
 He answers slowly, vaguely, he can barely remember who he is.
 The only thing he can see is a light show, swooping bats and dragons, bursts of brilliant color, back to strobe.